 Yes.
 One of the best things about a VPS is that it provides dedicated resources to host a website on a virtual server.
 Many businesses choose to do this due to the flexibility it offers over things like SSD, RAM, CPU and other components.
 Plus, you can run multiple websites on the same VPS – with Fasthosts, our VPS include up to 99 IPv6 and 16 IPv4 addresses.

-You might be thinking of choosing shared hosting to host your website instead of a VPS, but each has its pros and cons that need to be considered.
+You might be thinking of choosing shared hosting or dedicated hosting to host your website instead of a VPS, but dedicated hosting, shared hosting and VPS web hosting services all have their pros and cons that need to be considered.

-When it comes to shared hosting vs VPS hosting, shared hosting is great for smaller businesses looking for a cheaper alternative where resources are literally shared across all websites you manage.
+When it comes to shared hosting vs VPS hosting, shared hosting is great for smaller businesses looking for a cheaper alternative where resources are literally shared across all websites you manage – and between customers on the same server.
 However, with a VPS, you have greater control and can allocate more resources to selected websites to improve things like load speed and increased performance.

-Should I move from shared hosting to VPS?
+Should I move from shared hosting to VPS web hosting?

-Are you currently hosting your website on a shared hosting provider?
+Are you currently hosting your website on a shared hosting plan?
 While there’s nothing inherently wrong with this, shared hosting can become less viable over time, especially if your website grows.

 A VPS can house thousands of visitors due to the immense resources it provides for both users and admins.
 So if you’ve noticed that your site experiences more downtime, is slower due to higher traffic, or your bounce rate is much higher as a result of this, then it may be time to switch to a VPS.

-Plus, if you plan on adding a shopping element to your site, then a VPS provides far more security than shared hosting.
+Plus, if you plan on adding a shopping element to your site, then a VPS provides far more security and data privacy than shared hosting because you’re not sharing space with other hosting customers.
 This is particularly important for keeping sensitive information safe, as well as building trust with your customers.

 Why host a website on a VPS?